 Pre-recorded option studio videos, as well as detailed course syllabi, are due approximately two weeks prior to the start of the enrollment period.

-The deadline for submitting fall 2022 videos is Friday, August 12.
+The deadline for submitting spring 2023 videos is Wednesday, January 4.

 Faculty teaching option studios are required to submit an introductory video.
 The video allows instructors to provide more nuanced information and images supplemental to the syllabus.
 Option studio introductory videos are accessible only to the Harvard community on the Option Studio Lottery website.